 But just because paper is sometimes great does NOT mean that we, as parents, need to keep all of it in tubs in the attic until our kids have kids of their own.
 (No judgment here… We’ve all been there!)

-If you’re more of a visual learner, watch this video I made a few years ago, showing EXACTLY how I manage all the paper that comes home in my kids’ backpacks.
+If you’re a visual learner, watch this video I made a several years ago, which walks you step-by-step through my school paperwork management process.. 👇

 If you’re more of a reader, read on!